itsbm/RW3-Cat/README.md

 http://www.readerware.com/

-This is an independant project that supports Readerware by providing a public frontend so that others can view the contents of your library.
+This is an independent project that supports Readerware by providing a public frontend so that others can view the contents of your library.

 ## Contributing to the project